dfeich/org-clock-convenience/README.md

 # Current shortcomings

--   Agenda view sometimes needs two rebuilds (using `g`) after modifying.
-This is a minor inconvenience, and I need to investigate.
 -   the calculated time span in the agenda buffer (the duration given in parentheses in each clock line) is only corrected after the user rebuilds the buffer.
 Since the changed fields are clearly marked by the